raymonduchen/CarND-P2-Traffic-Sign-Classifier/README.md

 * The size of training set is 34799 (data is stored in train.p)
 * The size of validation set is 4410 (data is stored in valid.p)
 * The size of test set is 12630 (data is stored in test.p)
-* The shape of a traffic sign image is (32, 32, 3)
+* The shape of a traffic sign image is (32, 32, 3), i.e. 32 x 32 RGB pixel
 * The number of unique classes/labels in the data set is 43

 ## DNN model of this project